zhouzhongyuan/blog/contents/articles/promises-in-wicked-detail/index.md

 }
 ```

 This is all that is needed.
 In truth, real Promise libraries don't tend to use `setTimeout`.
-If the library is NodeJS oriented it will possibly use `process.nextTick`, for browsers it might use the new `setImmediate` or a [setImmediate shim](https://github.com/NobleJS/setImmediate) (so far only IE supports setImmediate), or perhaps an asynchronous library such as Kriskowal's [asap](https://github.com/kriskowal/asap) (Kriskowal also wrote [Q](https://github.com/kriskowal/q), a popular Promise library)
+If the library is NodeJS oriented it will possibly use `process.nextTick`, for browsers it might use the new `setImmediate` or a [setImmediate shim](https://github.com/NobleJS/setImmediate) (so far only IE supports setImmediate), or perhaps an asynchronous library such as Kris Kowal's [asap](https://github.com/kriskowal/asap) (Kris Kowal also wrote [Q](https://github.com/kriskowal/q), a popular Promise library)

 ###Why Is This Async Requirement in the Spec?